top of page

 In the past, two to three million Israelites, led by Moses, left Egypt in a grand exodus and crossed the Red Sea.
 However, the Red Sea was not their destination; they had to continue their journey through the wilderness until they reached Canaan.
 This historical fact serves as a foreshadowing, illustrating how Christ today leads us on the journey of spiritual life, guiding us into His fullness.
 Thus, when we meet each other, we may ask one another,"Brother, what is your goal?"
 Some might reply, "My goal is to purchase a large piece of land in the future and build houses."
 Others may say, "My goal is to become a renowned entrepreneur."
 Still, others might express desires like immigrating to a certain place or other ambitions.
 Yet, these are not the true goals for us Christians, for we have only one goal—Christ.
 In Christ, there are infinite riches awaiting us to enter into, experience, and make our own.
 Regarding the path to entering into the fullness of Christ, there are four aspects of significance:"

-(1) The path of Life
+1. The pathway of Life

-The path toward Canaan (the fullness of Christ) is the path of life.
+The path toward Canaan (the fullness of Christ) is the pathway of life.
 When the Israelites wandered in the wilderness for forty years, the Lord provided manna from heaven daily as their food, meaning their sustenance did not come from the earth.
 Today, we consume rice, vegetables, and fruits that are products of the land, but during their forty years in the wilderness, they had no time to cultivate crops.
 Instead, they relied on gathering manna every morning for survival.
 When Jesus was on earth, He spoke to the people about manna, saying, "'It is not Moses who has given you the bread from heaven, but it is my Father who gives you the true bread from heaven.
 For the bread of God is the bread that comes down from heaven and gives life to the world.'
 They said, 'Sir, always give us this bread.'
 Then Jesus declared, 'I am the bread of life.'"
 (John 6:32–35).
-To walk the path of life, one must rely on the bread of life for sustenance, which is why this path is called the path of life.
+To walk the pathway of life, one must rely on the bread of life for sustenance, which is why this path is called the pathway of life.

 This historical account reveals that God's intention for humanity is to engage with life and walk the path of life.
 Today, as we set Christ as our goal, we too walk the path of life.
 Reflecting on this, we might ask ourselves: Have our lives grown?
 Are they abundant?

-(2) The heavenly path
+1. The heavenly path

 When the Lord sent Moses to lead the Israelites out of the land of slavery in Egypt, He called them to walk the path of the wilderness.
 This road symbolized a heavenly journey until they entered the land of Canaan, which represents the fullness of Christ.
 During the Israelites' forty years in the wilderness, they dwelt in tents.
 Tents could be dismantled and set up again, move from place to place according to their journey and having no fixed shelter.
 The wilderness was a place where they could not take root, meaning that they had nothing on earth.
 In other words, the path was not an earthly path but a heavenly path.
 The Israelites' observance of Passover symbolizes Christians' acceptance of redemption and being saved and born again.
 Being born again is being born from above.